StacLigasfolf/snake-js/README.md

 were bound to the  `WASD`

 ## GUI
-a suitable picture in PNG format was selected as a `field` for a snake, and an icon in the corresponding form as an `apple` a `snake` is just an array consisting of a snake's head of a separate `color` and the rest of the body (array)
+a suitable picture in PNG format was selected as a `field` for a snake, and an icon in the corresponding form as an `apple`. a `snake` is just an array consisting of a snake's head of a separate `color` and the rest of the body (array).